Antonio Guterres: The UN's utopian, guardian and cosmopolitan | DW | 29.05.2019

 Read more: Climate change drives Solomon Islands' people of the sea ashore

 But Guterres — like the Pacific states — decided not to give up.
-For his commitment, the 70-year-old will be awarded the Charlemagne Prize, one of the most prestigious European awards for political bridge builders.
+For his commitment, the 70-year-old is to be awarded the Charlemagne Prize, one of the most prestigious European awards for political bridge builders.

 The strategist from Lisbon